 Alignment Summary Our Response Alignment Summary Section of Feedback Section of Feedbac Route Section 2 (Alignment Section 3 to 6) South of Beauly to south of Inverness point of the Caledonian Canal was considered to be more challenging than the northern crossing point and would also have required an additional crossing of an existing 275 kV OHL.
 Utimately, as with Route 2C1, Route 2C2 was considered not feasible to proceed with due to the constraints in the preceding section in the Belladrum area.
 The most northerly route option (Route 2A1), which would have passed to the north of Newtonhill, was preferred from an environmental perspective, as it had the best overall 'landscape fit' along the crossing of the Aird, due to having a lower and less intrusive pathway than the other options.
 It was also preferred from an engineering perspective, due to unavoidable impacts to a number of residential properties with limited options to maintain at least 100m separation from all properties.
 Route 2A2 was considered the second preferred option from both an environmental and engineering perspective and was therefore taken forward as the Proposed Route, within which a number of alignment options were subsequently identified and assessed.
 Following review of feedback received to our alignment consultation stage, we have amended the Proposed Alignment slightly in this specific location to increase the separation distance from the properties in question.
-For further details on the alternative options considered at the Route Selection Stage, please refer to our April 2023 Route Selection Consultation, both available to download from the Route Section 2 (Alignment Section 3 to 6) South of Beauly to south of Inverness Concern was raised relation to the tower presented (reference 12 of the documenta not being representa the tower heights pr at Dochgarroch, whi proposed to be cons graphics to page derably higher.
+For further details on the alternative options considered at the Route Selection Stage, please refer to our April 2023 Route Selection Consultation, both available to download from the Route Section 2 (Alignment Section 3 to 6) South of Beauly to south of Inverness Concern was raised relation to the tower presented (reference 12 of the documenta not being representa the tower heights pr at Dochgarroch, whi proposed to be cons Section 5 with high and pylons, which is likely to be impactfu property and visually the landscape and to views south towards A suggestion was ma Proposed Developm to the north of Culla the expense of wood would minimise the residential amenity a graphics to page derably higher.